catppuccin/fleet/README.md

 3. Create a `themes` folder if not already present
 4. Copy the content of the [themes](themes/) folder in the `themes` folder created before

+## Contributing

+To contribute to this repository, make sure you edit only the [`theme.template`](/generator/theme.template) file and then run the generator script via `python generator/generate.py`.

 ## 💝 Thanks to

 - [Krypton](https://github.com/kkrypt0nn)